sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Interface_not_implementation_polymorphism](./Resources/Interface_not_implementation/Polymorphism.jpeg)

-The `Company` class remains coupled to the employee classes.
+The `Company` class remains coupled with the employee classes.
 This is bad, if we introduce new types of companies that work with other types of employees, we'll need to override most of the `Company` class instead of reusing code.

 To solve this problem, we declare the method for getting employees as *abstract*.
 Each company will implement this method differently, creating only those employees that it needs.
 ![Interface_not_implementation_factory_method](./Resources/Interface_not_implementation/Factory_method.jpeg)